aperifons/Wa-Tor/README.md

 Build Requirements
 ------------------

-To build the app you need to have [ImageMagick](http://www.imagemagick.org) installed (besides the Android SDK).
+ * Android SDK
+ * You need to have [ImageMagick](http://www.imagemagick.org) installed (all graphics are stored as SVG files, which are converted to PNG in their respective resolutions at build time).